Information for Prospective Students

 How Applications are Evaluated

 Your application will be evaluated by a committee of faculty.
 Good academic grads and solid research experience are important, as they can indicate your scholastic aptitude and potential for scientific research.
 However, the Admissions Committee considers all parts of your application when making a decision.
 The Admissions Committee is especially interested in applicants with a clear interest in Plant Pathology.
-As this is a direct admit program, applicants are typically accepted into individual laboratories and are encouraged to contact prospective faculty members in advance to increase their chance of admission.
+Applicants and are encouraged to contact prospective faculty members in advance..

-Funding for graduate students comes primarily in the form of a Graduate Student Research position, which provides full fee remission and a gross annual stipend of $29,778 (as of July 2017).
+Funding for graduate students comes primarily in the form of a Graduate Student Research position, which provides full fee remission and annual stipend.
 Teaching Assistantships are also available within and outside of the department.